mribeirodantas/vidente/README.md

 ## Contributing

-Contributions are very welcomed and feel free to reach out by e-mail if you want to discuss something with me.
+Contributions are very welcomed (more details [here](CONTRIBUTING.md)) and feel free to reach out by e-mail if you want to discuss something with me.

 ## Maintainer